cadu-goncalves/cadu-goncalves.github.io/about.md

 permalink: /about/
 ---

-’ve been working with software development since 2002, dealing with different business domains.
+I’ve been working with software development since 2002, dealing with different business domains.

-Full Stack Developer, Back End Developer and Software Architect are usually my professional positions.
+**Full Stack Developer**, **Back End Developer** and **Software Architect** are usually my professional positions.

 ## Hard skills (to name a few)